PESchoenberg/g2q/README.md

 should be written and compiled as any regular Guile program.

 * See the examples contained in the /examples folder.
 These are self-explaining and filled with comments.
 You will find there both .scm and .qasm files.
+Some programs can run as they are, and some will require program qre.

 * As a general guide, in order to compile a g2q-based program - say example1.scm: